RusticiSoftware/scormcloud-api-v2-client-ruby/docs/RegistrationApi.md

 api_instance = RusticiSoftwareCloudV2::RegistrationApi.new

-registration_id = "registration_id_example" # String | id for this registration
+registration_id = 'registration_id_example' # String | id for this registration

 instance_id = 56 # Integer | The instance of this registration

 opts = {
-  since: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+  since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  _until: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+  _until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  more: "more_example" # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
+  more: 'more_example', # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
 }

 begin
   #Get xAPI statements for instance `instanceId` of `registrationId`
-  result = api_instance.get_registration_instance_statements(registration_idinstance_id, opts)
+  result = api_instance.get_registration_instance_statements(registration_id, instance_id, , opts)
   p result
 rescue RusticiSoftwareCloudV2::ApiError => e
   puts "Exception when calling RegistrationApi->get_registration_instance_statements: #{e}"